F-I-N-D/Server/README.md

 # Server
-The server for the drone communication.
+😎The server for the drone communication.😎